-After you finish the final interview most schools will send you an email with a contract which contains the terms of your employment as well as your salary.
-Exciting!
-Take the time to review the details of the contract.
-Some important things to take note of are the amount of holiday time, bonuses, housing or housing allowances, health insurance and the hours per day.
-Some high paying positions are high paying because they have demanding schedules.
+Some high paying positions are high paying because they have very demanding schedules.
 Some lower paying positions compensate with great bonus schemes or extra holiday time.
-If you’re not taking these things into consideration then you’re setting yourself up to fail because many of these things cost the school money and will affect how much salary they will be willing to offer you.
+If you’re not taking these things into consideration, then you’re setting yourself up for failure and disappointment, because many of these things cost the school money and will affect how much salary they will be willing to offer you.

-“Dear Mr Principal, I wanted to start by thanking you for your offer.
-I really enjoyed speaking with you and I’m very excited about the opportunity to work at YY School.
+I wanted to start by thanking you for your offer.
+I really enjoyed speaking with you, and I’m very excited about the opportunity to work at _________ School.
 I’ve reviewed the terms of your contract, and I wanted to ask if there is some room to negotiate my salary?
-I am aiming to make at least XXX with my next position.
+I am aiming to make at least $________ with my next position.
 Would a salary at this level be possible with YY School?
-I feel that given my extensive experience with ZZZ and my qualification in ZZZ I more than meet the requirements of the role and will bring a wealth of ZZZ knowledge to YY School.
-Warm Regards Jobhunter3000”
+I feel that given my extensive experience with ________ and my qualification in __________ I more than meet the requirements of the role and will bring a wealth of __________ knowledge to YY School.

 No professional organization is going to take offense or retract your offer for trying to negotiate, so long as you go about it in a polite, professional manner.
 Any organization that does react in this way is likely one you don’t want to be working for anyway, so you can consider yourself lucky to have dodged a bullet!

-If they give you the salary you asked for it’s time to accept the offer.
-Most organizations will not look kindly on a second round of negotiation when they’ve given you everything asked for in the first round.
+If they give you the salary you asked for, it’s time to accept the offer.
+Most organizations will not look kindly on a second round of negotiation when they’ve given you everything that you asked for in the first round.
 You’ll come off as greedy or like you don’t really want the job.
 Not a good look for anyone, least of all a teacher.

-3.2 They’ll tell you that an increased salary isn’t possible.
+b.
+They’ll tell you that an increased salary isn’t possible

-3.3 They’ll make you a new offer somewhere between the original amount and the amount you requested.
-Or offer you some other less quantifiable benefits.
+c.
+They’ll make you a new offer somewhere between the original amount and the amount you requested, or they'll offer you some other less quantifiable benefits

-This is probably the trickiest outcome, you’ll need to be the judge of whether the increase in salary or benefits is sufficiently close to what you asked for to clinch the deal for you.
-If it’s not then you can simply proceed as if they hadn’t increased your offer at all and hope that they change their minds and increase your offer.
-If it is then it’s time to sign the contract and get ready for your new job!
+This is probably the trickiest outcome, as you’ll need to be the judge of whether the increase in salary or benefits is sufficiently close to what you asked for to clinch the deal for you.
+If it’s not, then you can simply proceed as if they hadn’t increased your offer at all and hope that they change their minds and increase your offer.
+If it is, then it’s time to sign the contract and get ready for your new job!